PrairieLearn/PrairieLearn/docs/assessment.md

 }
 ```

-The `maxPoints` determines the number of points a student is required to obtain to get a score of 100%.
+In the assessment configuration, the `maxPoints` determines the number of points a student is required to obtain to get a score of 100%.
 The percentage score will thus be computed based on the points the student obtained divided by the value of `maxPoints`.
 If not provided, `maxPoints` is computed based on the maximum number of points that can be obtained from all questions in all zones.

 By default, once a student obtains enough points to reach the value of `maxPoints`, any further points do not affect the assessment score.
 However, if a value is set for `maxBonusPoints` and `credit` is set to 100, the student can obtain additional points, up to a total of `maxPoints + maxBonusPoints`.
 The percentage is still based on `maxPoints`, so the use of `maxBonusPoints` allows students to obtain a percentage above 100%.
 If `maxBonusPoints` is set, but `maxPoints` is not provided, then `maxPoints` will be computed by subtracting `maxBonusPoints` from the maximum number of points in all questions.